 Needs of Children Should Be Put First

-Jan Paul Heisig, Professor for Sociology at Freie Universität Berlin, answers questions raised by the South Korean philosophy professor Kwang Sun Joo: ”In the era of digital learning has the social inequality in Germany increased its influence on education?
+Jan Paul Heisig, professor of sociology at Freie Universität Berlin, answers questions raised by the South Korean Professor of Philosophy Kwang Sun Joo: “In the era of digital learning has the social inequality in Germany increased its influence on education?
 If so, how has it increased?
 And what can be done to solve this problem?”
 While school closings seem to have had negative effects on learning outcomes, particularly for disadvantaged students, there might also be some positive long-term effects of the crisis.

 By Jan Paul Heisig

 Kwang Sun, you are asking whether remote and digital learning during the pandemic have increased social inequalities in education in Germany.

 It is surprisingly difficult to give a clear, empirically grounded answer to that question, as Germany’s infrastructure for monitoring student achievement remains insufficient and patchworky.
 To me, one major lesson from the pandemic therefore is that we urgently need to improve this infrastructure by implementing regular and standardised assessments and by making them available to the research community.

 That being said, we do have some evidence on actual student achievement for selected German states and quite a bit of such evidence for other high-income countries with richer data infrastructures.
 Taken together, the findings do indeed point towards meaningful learning losses and growing inequalities.
 In addition, surveys of childrens’ and parents’ experiences during the pandemic have shown that disadvantaged and low-performing students tend to struggle more with remote learning, that they more often lack the necessary digital equipment, and that their parents can offer them less support.
 Your concerns thus appear to be well-founded, and so does your question what we can do about this.
 Rather than go through a list of specific measures, I will elaborate a few general points.